StatisKit/StatisKit/doc/developper/public/create.rst

   For repositories that are concerning statistical methods, the name must begin with :code:`StatisKit-`.
   For instance :code:`StatisKit-Core` denote a repository that contains basic statistical classes and methods (dataframes, classical univariate and multivariate distributions or regressions) that will be used in repositories containing more complex statistical methodology (e.g. :code:`StatisKit-Tree`).
 * |REPOSITORYDESC|, identified by :code:`<repodesc>`, with a short and explicit description of the repository purposes.
-Once these both steps done, click on |CREATEBUTTON|.

 .. warning::